a good thing!

-September 14, 2019: Official Compliance Deadline for Strong Customer Authentication After collecting responses and consulting with many payment industry stakeholders, the EBA submitted the final RTS draft on February 23, 2017.
+After collecting responses and consulting with many payment industry stakeholders, the EBA submitted the final RTS draft on February 23, 2017.
 However, the final draft was not as technically prescriptive as the industry had anticipated.
 The term “API” doesn’t even officially appear as the vehicle for secure open standards of communication; the idea was to ensure technology neutrality and allow for future innovations.

 The European Commission amended the EBA’s RTS draft—adding back the ability for TPPs to resort to controversial “screen scraping” as a contingency mechanism if an ASPSP fails to grant sufficient XS2A—before submitting it on November 27, 2017 to the European Parliament and Council for a three-month review period.

 After the review period ended, the final RTS was published in the official Journal of the EU and entered into force on March 14, 2018, with an 18-month implementation window.
 This means that regulatory technical standards for strong customer authentication and common and secure open standards of communication became mandatory across the EU on September 14, 2019.